anzbert/rusty_link/README.md

 Requires a recent version of CMake (3.14 or newer) to be installed and available in your terminal.
 Test with `cmake --version`.

-## Safety

-### Thread and Realtime Safety
+## Thread and Realtime Safety

 ['abl_link.h'](https://github.com/Ableton/link/blob/master/extensions/abl_link/include/abl_link.h) has doc comments about thread and realtime safety on some of its functions.
 Those comments have been copied to the functions of this library.
 A short explainer on what they mean:

 - [Thread Safety](https://en.wikipedia.org/wiki/Thread_safety): Thread-safe code only manipulates shared data structures in a manner that ensures that all threads behave properly and fulfill their design specifications without unintended interaction.

 - Realtime Safety: These functions can be called in a Realtime environment without blocking the thread.
-For example, an audio thread / callback.
+For example, the audio thread/callback.

-## Testing

-Ableton designed a [Test Plan](https://github.com/Ableton/link/blob/master/TEST-PLAN.md) to test if your implementation of Ableton Link in your project meets all the expected requirements.

 ## Implementation

-- rusty_link currently wraps around all functions available in ['abl_link.h'](https://github.com/Ableton/link/blob/master/extensions/abl_link/include/abl_link.h) and makes them publicly available, except for the destructors, which are implemented on the Drop trait.
+- rusty_link currently wraps around all functions available in ['abl_link.h'](https://github.com/Ableton/link/blob/master/extensions/abl_link/include/abl_link.h) and makes them publicly available as methods on either the `AblLink` or the `SessionState` struct, except for the destructors, which are implemented on the Drop trait.struct.
-- Functions have been implemented as methods on either the `AblLink` or the `SessionState` struct.
 - An instance of AblLink can be thought of as an Object with internal mutability.
-Kind of like a RefCell.
 Thread safety is guaranteed in all functions, except for the capture/commit of Session States, with internal Mutexes on the C++ side.
-Check the function and Link documentation for more.
+Check the function doc comments and official Link documentation for more.
-- The `create` functions for abl_link and session_state have been renamed to `new` to make the API more Rust-intuitive.
-- Includes a Rust port of the Ableton Link [HostTimeFilter](https://github.com/Ableton/link/blob/master/include/ableton/link/HostTimeFilter.hpp), which can be used in the audio callback to align the sample clock to the host clock.
-See the `link_hut` example for details.
+- Includes a Rust port of the C++ [HostTimeFilter](https://github.com/Ableton/link/blob/master/include/ableton/link/HostTimeFilter.hpp), which can be used in the audio callback to align the host clock with the sample clock.
 - Delete functions have been added to delete previously set `num_peers`, `start_stop` and `tempo` callbacks.

-- The Example with sound has been implemented with [cpal](https://crates.io/crates/cpal) for cross-platform audio support.
+## Testing

+Ableton designed a [Test Plan](https://github.com/Ableton/link/blob/master/TEST-PLAN.md) to test if your implementation of Ableton Link in your project meets all the expected requirements.

 ## Feedback

-I am not a professional Developer or expert in C++ or Rust, so any help with updates and corrections of my work are welcome.
+I am not a professional Developer in C++ or Rust, so any help with updates and corrections of my work are welcome.

 ## License